BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 {numref}`fig:max_entropy` shows 3 distributions obtained by entropy maximization.
-The purple distribution is obtained under no constraint, and we are happy to find that this is indeed the Uniform distribution as expected from the discussion about entropy in [entropy](entropy).
+The purple distribution is obtained under no constraint, and we are happy to find that this is indeed the Uniform distribution as expected from the discussion about entropy in Section {ref}`entropy`.
 If we do not know anything about the problem all events are equally likely a priori.
 The second distribution, in cyan, is obtained under the constraint that we know the mean value of the distribution.
 In this